pragdave/earmark/README.md

 ### Earmark.Transform

-#### Structure Conserving Transformers
+#### Transformers

-For the convenience of processing the output of `EarmarkParser.as_ast` we expose two structure conserving mappers.
+For the convenience of processing the output of `EarmarkParser.as_ast` we expose two mappers.

 ##### `map_ast`

-takes a function that will be called for each node of the AST, where a leaf node is either a quadruple like `{"code", [{"class", "inline"}], ["some code"], %{}}` or a text leaf like `"some code"`
+takes a function that will be called for each node of the AST, where a leaf node is either a quadruple of `{tag, attributes, children, meta}` like `{"code", [{"class", "inline"}], ["some code"], %{}}` or a text leaf like `"some code"`

-The result of the function call must be
+The result of the function call must be:

-- for nodes → a quadruple of which the third element will be ignored -- that might change in future, and will therefore classically be `nil`.
-The other elements replace the node
+- for nodes → a quadruple.
+The quadruple replace the node.
+If the children are not intended to be modified, that quadruple element may be `nil`.

 - for strings → strings